Zematus/Worlds/Modding Guide/Guides/adjective_modding_guide.md

 ## Notes
 1. Remove any trailing commas or the file won't be parsed.
 2. These are used to decide whether or not to associate the element with a particular **region**.
 If any of the constraints fails then the adjective won't be used when generating names of phrases within the region.
-Refer to *region_constraints_guide.txt* for more details on how to define and use region constraints.
+Refer to *region_constraints_guide.md* for more details on how to define and use region constraints.